Quick answer

 What is the best lullaby app for babies in 2026?

 It depends on what you want.
 For a big library of kids sleep content, Moshi is a favorite, Calm folds lullabies into a broader sleep and meditation app, and Hatch pairs gentle sound with its popular sleep devices.
 Those are libraries and routines, though, not something made for your child.
-If you want personalized lullabies built for bedtime, with your little one's name and favorite themes woven in and the option to play fully screen off, Sleepytale is the better fit.
+Sleepytale is a different kind of app: an AI friend named Cleo who sings original lullabies and whole musicals with your little one's name and favorite themes in them, and who also tells stories, teaches little lessons, makes up rhymes, and chats, screen on or fully off.

 Are lullaby apps good for babies?